W-seidu/Adidas-Sales-Performance-2020-2021/README.md

 The `product_id` column connects to the Sales table, supporting product-level analysis of revenue and profit.

+## Executive Summary
+Adidas U.S. sales experienced a significant post-pandemic recovery in 2021, with revenue tripling to $96 million and operating profits rising 322% to $38 million.
+Men’s street footwear and women’s apparel led product sales, while women’s athletic footwear consistently underperformed, indicating a need for targeted marketing efforts.
+Online sales surged, contributing 42% of total revenue, reflecting a shift in consumer purchasing habits, while in-store sales saw a decline.
+Foot Locker emerged as the top-performing retailer, while Walmart's contribution dropped sharply, necessitating a reassessment of strategies.
+Addressing regional disparities, such as underperformance in the Midwest, and leveraging online and outlet channels are key opportunities for sustained growth and improved market presence.

 ## Inights Deep Dive
 ### a.
 Overall Performance and Patterns
 - As expected, sales skyrocketed after the pandemic, landing at $96 million (460,000 units) in December 2021.
 This 300% jump from the previous sales of $24 million in 2020 signals an excellent post-pandemic recovery.